 Federal law prohibits an employer from terminating an employee if an employee has a wage garnishment order.
 However, if the employee has more than one wage garnishment order, federal protection no longer applies.
 In South Carolina, an employer cannot terminate an employee for an attempted garnishment to collect a consumer debt.

-If your South Carolina business has received one or more notices to withhold pay from an employee and you need guidance, contact our experienced employment lawyers at Gignilliat, Savitz & Bettis, LLP to understand your rights, duties, and obligations.
+If your South Carolina business has received one or more notices to withhold pay from an employee and you need guidance, contact our experienced labor lawyers at Gignilliat, Savitz & Bettis, LLP to understand your rights, duties, and obligations.